Bilby tower: Design of the Bilby tower

 Bilby began designing the first version of the Bilby tower in 1926 and worked with the Aermotor Windmill Company to develop the first prototypes.
 The tower was designed to elevate surveyors high enough to look over obstructions and to account for the curvature of the Earth in their calculations.
 The tower was tested with positive results and Bilby received a commendation from Secretary of Commerce Herbert Hoover for the invention.

 The Bilby Tower was a massive success, saving money compared to previous options and increasing the efficiency of the USC&GS surveyors.
 They could be constructed and deconstructed in less than a third of the time of previous towers, were lighter, and were easier to move.
 In 1928 alone, use of the Bilby Tower cut costs by up to 35%, and over its first ten years of use it saved the government an estimated $3,000,000.
 Its use also spread outside the United States, reaching as far as Australia and Denmark.
 The towers were credited by The New York Times as being "one of the greatest aids to geodetic work."

-Prior to the introduction of Bilby towers, surveyors would try to build towers only to the minimum functional height to minimize the resourced expended to erect a tower.
+Prior to the introduction of Bilby towers, surveyors would try to build towers only to the minimum functional height to minimize the resources expended to erect a tower.
 Bilby towers, with their low costs and ease of setting up, made this less of an issue.
 The last Bilby tower erected by the National Geodetic Survey was in 1984, and it was placed near Hartford, Connecticut.